-To truly assess the applicability of the approach efforts to apply the technique across the melting proteome are needed.
-The ease of identifying suitable affinity reagents which report selectively on the native protein against a background of denatured and aggregated proteins is unknown.
-We currently do not know how the abundance of the target of interest will affect the ability to reliably measure a signal, although we expect this to correlate strongly to antibody affinity and selectivity, nor how variation in abundance across cell lines will affect assay optimizations.
-Although not explored in the described protocol, we believe that it will be possible to multiplex readouts to allow for the study of multiple targets simultaneously, or a target with downstream effectors.
+To truly assess the applicability of the approach concerted efforts to apply the technique across the melting proteome are needed.
+Such experiments will clarify the ease of identifying suitable affinity reagents, which report selectively on the native protein in the presence of the remaining denatured and aggregated proteins.
+We currently do not know how protein expression levels will affect the ability to reliably measure a signal window.
+We expect this to reflect affinity and selectivity of the available antibodies, and anticipate that for low abundant proteins technologies used to enhance signal in immunofluorescent assays will be applicable.
+Alternatively, tagged proteins or functionalized compounds could be used for detection in modified versions of the described protocol.
+This protocol is limited to targets that melt and for interactions where a quantifiable stabilization can be observed.
+For example, endogenous ligands can stabilize a protein in live cell assays, which may prevent further stabilization by an exogenous ligand.
+Although not explored here, we believe that it will be possible to multiplex readouts to allow for the study of multiple targets simultaneously, or a target with downstream effectors.
 Further studies are necessary to investigate these aspects of in situ CETSA.

 ACKNOWLEDGMENTS:

 The authors acknowledge infrastructure support from Science for Life Laboratory and Karolinska Institutet.
+The authors also acknowledge input and discussions with Michaela Vallin, Magdalena Otrocka and Thomas Lundbäck.

 DISCLOSURES: